-- Direct transmission between the two devices is only considered. - 3D distance is computed between devices. - PDR must be higher than 10% as computed for 100 packets. - Provide the expression of the link budget. - Draw the RSSI values as a function of the distance. - What is the path loss exponent? - Using regressions, compute a value of the path loss exponent.
-Analyze the result. - Compare the obtained sensitivity with the theoretical results computed in the previous section.
+- Direct transmission between the two devices is only considered. - 3D distance is computed between devices. - PDR must be higher than 10% as computed for 100 packets.

+- Compute the Fresnel zone for your transmission. - Provide the expression of the link budget and compute the received power using two different pathloss models. - Compare the received power obtained experimentally with the theoretical results.